W. Ross Clites

 If you think he has trade value, ask yourself this simple question: would you want a guy with an 18-30 record, 5.18 ERA, 5.6 average innings pitched per game (below average for a starter), and a .283 opponent’s batting average?

-is filled with sorrow.
+The conclusion of this piece is filled with sorrow.
 I feel for him.
 He is 26 years-old and his Major League baseball career is probably over.
 I do hope he lands on his feet; it just will not be with my team.